pubnub/pubnub-mcp-server/resources/sdk_docs/python_publish-and-subscribe.md

 ```

 Parameters:
-- timetoken (int): Start from timetoken for best-effort cached message retrieval (17-digit recommended).
+- timetoken — Type: int.
+Best-effort retrieval from a specific 17-digit timetoken.
-- region (String): Region where the message was published.
+- region — Type: String.
+Region where the message was published.

 ##### Sample code